-Eligibility criteria and other information about the scholarship is available on the Washington
+Eligibility criteria and other information about the scholarship is available on the Washington Student Achievement Council (WSAC) College Bound site.

 Continuous Learning 2.0+

 Washington's K-12 public schools are expected to make available full-time in-person learning to all students for the 2021-22 school year, in accordance with health and safety guidelines.
 Although not required, school districts, charter schools, and Tribal compact schools may decide to also offer one or more instructional models that allow for instructional time away from the school building.